article · Certification difficulty & pass rates

 Experience postureNo work experience requiredAccess context, not a readiness guarantee.

-Exam codeCCConfirms the exam identity used in RoleMath seed rows.
+Exam codeCCConfirms the exam identity used in RoleMath official sources.

 Exam formatCAT, 100-125 items, multiple choice and advanced item typesPractice pacing and format context, not pass-rate evidence.